iov-one/weave/docs/design/overview.rst

 -------------------
-Confio Weave Design
+IOV Weave Design
 -------------------

-This document is an attempt to orient you in the wild world of application development with Confio Weave.
+This document is an attempt to orient you in the wild world of application development with IOV Weave.

 Determinism
 ===========